TariqGon/TariqGon.github.io/_posts/2018-03-14- R - A_Simple_Clustering_Task_Using_K-Means_Clustering.md

 ## Exploring the Data

 Let´s now do some exploratory data analysis to see if we can get an idea about the data.
-Remember, we assume we don´t anything about how many clusters (kinds) of flowers we have from the dataset.
+Remember, we assume we don´t know anything about how many clusters (kinds) of flowers we have from the dataset.

 ```R